krishnarbb/consul-akka-service-discovery/README.md

 # Consul based Service Discovery in an AKKA Cluster
-Consul based Service Discovery in an AKKA Cluster
+Consul based Service Discovery in an AKKA Cluster.

 Uses Docker and Docker compose to create an Akka Cluster and Consul Service registry.

 ### How to Run